Alfresco/alfresco-content-app/docs/README.md

 You also need <a href="https://nodejs.org/en/" target="_blank">node.js</a> (LTS) installed to build it locally from source code.
 </p>

-The latest version of the Alfresco Content platform is required due to the application using the latest [REST APIs](https://docs.alfresco.com/5.2/pra/1/topics/pra-welcome.html) developments.
+**Note:** The latest version of the Alfresco Content platform is required due to the application using the latest [REST APIs](https://docs.alfresco.com/5.2/pra/1/topics/pra-welcome.html) developments.

 ## Features